Exactly what is fiber optic technology?

 What’s not to love?

 The biggest drawback to fiber is its availability.
-We often mention our technology to customers as a quick side-note in a long list of exciting features, but the reality is, people across the country would go bananas for the technology we’re bringing to communities across Nebraska.
+We often mention our technology to customers as a quick side-note in a long list of exciting features, but the reality is, people across the country would go bananas for the technology we’re bringing to communities across Nebraska and Colorado.
 Fiber optics makes instant channel change, whole home DVR, and gigabit internet speeds possible which means you’re browsing the web ten times faster than Joe Wallstreet in New York City.
 San Francisco’s Silicon Valley, home to Apple, Google, Facebook, and Netflix, is the epicenter of technical innovation, and customers there are lucky to get 10mbps internet on a good day, and happy to pay twice the cost of ALLO’s 300mbps plan to get it.
 We’re proud to be a small, locally-based company, but when some of the biggest cities in the world are scrambling to keep up with our technology, don’t count us as the underdog, know we’re the leader.

 Sources: (1) http://en.wikipedia.org/wiki/Refraction ( 2) http://www.ecmag.com/section/systems/copper-vs-fiber (3) Resident ALLO smart guy, Robert Martin (4) http://www.businessbee.com/resources/news/operations-buzz/buzzbattle-ethernet-vs-fiber-basics/